snoopybunz/ASG1/README.md

 Additional Features to be implemented:
 - Fan Community - Create a space for fans to interact, share fan art, and discuss all things Enhypen.
 - Event Calendar - Keep fans informed about upcoming Enhypen events, concerts, and releases.
+- iFrames for their music videos on youtube
+- Sign up their newletter by entering email in the form
+-

 Technologies Used:
 - HTML/CSS: Used for the overall structure and styling of the website.
 - JavaScript: Implemented for dynamic content updates and interactive features.
 - Figma: Used to design low and high fidelity wireframes for better vision and planning of the layout of the whole website.
+- VS Code
+- Google Fonts
 - w3schools
 - https://validator.w3.org/
 - https://jigsaw.w3.org/css-validator/